 Dimensions of a UEFA Soccer Field

 One of the most commonly asked questions about UEFA soccer is “what are the standard soccer field dimensions for UEFA?”
 UEFA is the FIFA, or fédération internationale de football association, member confederation representing Europe.
 This means that UEFA-sanctioned soccer games must be played according to FIFA's Laws of the Game -- the same rules used here in America and elsewhere in the world.
-So whether you're traveling to watch some professional soccer at one of the many European stadiums or just taking in the UEFA Champions League on TV, the field dimensions must adhere to the same rules that you know at home.
+So whether you're traveling to watch some professional soccer at one of the many European stadiums or just taking in the UEFA Champions League on TV, the football field will be the same size no matter what.

 In domestic play, the dimensions of a soccer field are quite loose.
-The touch line -- which runs the length of the field -- can be as short as 100 yards and as long as 130 yards.
+The touch line -- which runs the entire field length -- can be as short as 100 yards and as long as 130 yards.
 The goal line -- which runs the width of the field -- must be at least 50 yards long and no more than 100 yards long.
 This means that the maximum field dimensions are 130 yards by 100 yards and the minimum dimensions are 100 yards by 50 yards.
 This makes for a large pitch size that can fit a number of players.

 Individual UEFA member associations are allowed to make modifications to the size of the field of play, but only for certain games.
-Modifications are allowed for women's games, games played by players under age 16, games played by players over 35 years old and games played by players with disabilities.
+Modifications are allowed to make the field fit to a womens soccer field, youth soccer field, American football field for NFL games and more.
 These rule modifications won't affect the top games you'll see on TV, like the UEFA European cup or the UEFA Champions League, but you may encounter modifications if you're visiting Europe to play in a tournament for teams in any of these categories.